rogercodina/regional_content/README.txt

  * Edit your content views and add the filter "Custom: Regional filter" to them.
    From now on, your views will get filtered given user's selected region.

+ * Edit your blocks and configure the regions where they should appear.

  * IMPORTANT: Move "Regional content switcher" block to a region of your frontend theme.
 THIS BLOCK IS REQUIRED FOR THIS MODULE TO WORK WELL!